michalciurus/Outletgen/readme.md

 Tired of dragging and crashing missing @IBOutlets?
+Want to get rid of dozens of @IBoutlets cluttering your VCs?
 Want to be cool like the Androids and have type safe auto generated references? 😎
 Use this script that will automatically generate view outlets for you!

 #Installation